-While maintaining its scholarly independence, the Centre regularly joins with organisations in government and civil society in identifying data needs, conducting research and shaping policy.
+While maintaining its scholarly independence, the Centre regularly partners with organisations in government and civil society in identifying data needs, conducting research and shaping policy.
 Centre staff are also regularly called on to provide expert advice and commentary to international organisations, governments, and the media.

 As part of Wits University’s School of Social Sciences, the ACMS offers Masters and Doctoral degrees in migration studies.
 Select students are encouraged to critically engage with social theory and empirical challenges by conducting independent research.
 Graduates find success in government, international agencies, civil society organisations and the academy.